Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/tagging/basic-concepts.md

 [Tokens](../lexing/tokens.md) and classification tags are often related, especially in the case of token taggers.
 Let us examine an example.

 In a C# document, consider a token that has been created via lexing for the keyword `foreach`.
 Syntax languages (advanced ones at least) generally assign different token ID values for each individual keyword.
-So the token ID for keyword `foreach` could be `50` for instance.
+For instance, the token ID for keyword `foreach` could be `50`.
 This value is likely defined in some enumeration or static class of integer constants for the C# language.
 By doing this, when we later scan the tokens in the document, we know that this particular token is a `foreach` token without having to look at its text.

 Now assume that a classification tag has been applied over the same text range via a [token tagger](taggers.md).
 This classification would apply a `Keyword` classification type over that text range.

 The difference is that where a token can be very specific as to what it represents, a classification tag over the same range is usually much more general.
 When the text/parsing framework is used within an editor control such as SyntaxEditor, classification tags are what drive syntax highlighting.
 In that scenario, each classification type is associated with a highlighting style.
-Therefore when ranges of text are classified with a classification type, SyntaxEditor maps the classification type to its related highlighting style and renders the text in the range using that style.
+Therefore, when ranges of text are classified with a classification type, SyntaxEditor maps the classification type to its related highlighting style and renders the text in the range using that style.

 Even though token taggers most often provide both [ITokenTag](xref:ActiproSoftware.Text.Tagging.ITokenTag) and [IClassificationTag](xref:ActiproSoftware.Text.Tagging.IClassificationTag) instances, additional [IClassificationTag](xref:ActiproSoftware.Text.Tagging.IClassificationTag) taggers can be layered on top of a token tagger to override and reclassify text.
 When used in an editor, this allows for more customized syntax highlighting to be added that merges with the default syntax highlighting.